Many More Maps

 Although I’m no church fanatic, I can’t deny how gorgeous the Santa Maria church in Óbidos is.
 Maybe it’s the colourful bunting lining the streets outside, or its dazzling white walls which glisten in the strong Portuguese sun, but I just thought it was stunning!

-Medieval market festival in Obidos
+Stalls belonging to the Medieval market festival in Obidos, Portugal.

 During the festival, medieval market stalls are set out across the town.
 Visitors often dress up in medieval clothing (which you can hire).
 If you’re wanting to fully immerse yourself in the spirit of the festival, there’s even a medieval supper on Friday and Saturday evenings you can join.